-The field of media psychology is incredibly active-with SO many unanswered questions yet to be explored!
+The field of media psychology is incredibly active with SO many unanswered questions yet to be explored!

 In this assignment, you have the opportunity to convince us of what research should be next.
 You will propose a study to address an unanswered question in the field of media and development.
 You can propose to explore something within a topic not covered in this course (Parasocial relationships?
 Advertising?
-Media impact on health behaviours?
 Virtual reality?
-TikTok???), or expand on an unanswered question within a topic we've discussed.
+TikTok?
+Al??), or expand on an unanswered question within a topic we've discussed.
 Your research proposal will take the form of an infographic or poster-these formats allow you to quickly and effectively share information.

-Your proposal should have two primary components:

-- Introduction: identify the unanswered question you are proposing to answer, and summarize previous work on the topic. - Proposed Methods: describe the population you propose to study, and the methods you would use in your design.
+Your proposal will have two primary components: 1) an introduction, to identify the unanswered question you are proposing to explore, and the previous research related to this topic, and 2) the proposed methods you will use for your study.

-Due June 23 @ 11:59pm
+Due April 12 @ 11:59pm